 This beautiful example of an early Nelson home is probably best known for its service as Nelson’s Town Poor Farm from 1851 to 1858.
 It takes its name from a quarry on the property where graphite was mined in the 1850’s and 1860’s.

+Joseph Beal, a blacksmith from Lynn Massachusetts, probably moved to Packersfield in the late 1780’s for in July 1789 the Reverend Jacob Foster, married Joseph to his daughter, Elizabeth “Betsey”.
 Joseph bought 100 acres here in 1791 and built the house that stands there today.
 He and Betsey had twelve children.
 He enlarged the farm by a further 58 acres before he died in 1815.
 Their second son, Joseph JR succeeded for a few years and made a home there for his mother and his younger siblings.
-He married Lois Wardwell, daughter of Ezra Wadwell; the couple had five children.
+He married Lois Wardwell, daughter of Ezra Wardwell; the couple had five children.
 Joseph moved his family to D-3-7.
-For a number of years the ownership of the property is unclear.
+For a number of years the ownership is unclear.
 In 1828 it was purchased by Josiah Whitney II in 1838.
 He sold it to his son, Josiah who brought in his brother, Joseph, as an owner.
 The brothers farmed there until 1851 when they sold the place to the Town of Nelson for use as a place to house the Town’s working poor.